ddean4040/Networks-for-WordPress/readme.txt

 * Plugins that create global (i.e. not blog-specific) tables will behave as though they are on a single network install.
 This is a limitation of WordPress's table naming scheme.

 == Changelog ==

+= 1.1.5 =
+* Fixed: primary sites on all networks used the same upload path (WP 3.5+ only) - thanks, RavanH

 = 1.1.4 =
 * Added: Slovak translation provided by Branco, (<a href="http://webhostinggeeks.com/blog/">WebHostingGeeks.com</a>)